zebus3d/CyclesColorBleeding/README.md

 # CyclesColorBleeding
-Manage easy your Color Bleeding in Cycles
+Manage easy your Fake Color Bleeding in Cycles